Art deco design restaurants are returning with flair to interior designers’ projects! More glamorous than ever, take inspiration from our selection:

-This Italian eatery Oretta in Toronto with its art deco-inspired wall décor and colorful tile patterns fast became a new “Instagramable” place in town.
+This Italian eatery Oretta in Toronto, is the first art deco design restaurants on our list.
+With its art deco-inspired wall décor and colorful tile patterns fast became a new “Instagramable” place in town.
 Modern design that can be seen in open, white spaces were successfully mixed with art deco elements such as gold accents and vintage lightning.
 Unlike some of the heavy, monumental, and a little too dark art-deco interiors from the 20’, this reinterpretation of the trend is more delicate and quiet.

 2. La Dama (Barcelona)

-Designed and furnished by Now London and Irving and Co, this restaurant presents all classic art-deco features served in a new, fresh way.
+Designed and furnished by Now London and Irving and Co, Quo Vadis restaurant presents all classic art-deco features served in a new, fresh way.

 Deep green wallpaper that designers chose for the walls gives the place somewhat of a dramatic vibe, while the orange leather dining chairs and velvet furniture alongside with golden elements make it a truly elegant and glamour space.